netstalk3r/globalrep/oauth2-password-behind-zuul/README.md

     hostname: localhost
     port: 8761
 ```
 Almost all of these properties were already described in the previous service.
-Here only new properties will be explained.
+Here only new properties are explained.
-* `server.servlet.contex-path` - service context path, it is by default the same.
+* `server.servlet.contex-path` - service context path, it is the same by default.
 * `eureka.client.serviceUtl.defaultZone` - Eureka endpoint

 #### Resource Service